 ESS is a European project with, at present, 17 Partner Countries, and with Sweden and Denmark as host nations.
 The ESS main facility will be built in Lund, and the Data Management and Software Centre (DMSC) is planned to be built in Copenhagen.
-The international orientation of ESS permeates the entire organisation.
+The international orientation of ESS can be seen throughout the entire organisation.
 To succeed in its mission ESS relies on the expertise of its partners from all over Europe, but also from other areas of the globe.
 ESS has a large network of laboratories to exchange experiences with, and in some cases contribute directly to the project.
-This will become even more pronounced when ESS enters the Construction Phase and co-financing in the form of in-kind contributions from Partner Countries will rise.
+This will become even more pronounced when ESS enters the Construction Phase and co-financing, in the form of in-kind contributions from Partner Countries, will increase.

 ESS AB – a public company